 Plantation Road is located about 8 km south of Gamboa (between the city and Gamboa); it starts along the main road, at the entrance to Canopy Lodge.
 Typical birds are very similar to those of PLin and PLway in, but with an occasional Sunbittern and many more Golden-crowned Spadebills.
 Typical mammals are the same as those in PipelineIn.
 Ambiance: Forests are more beautiful than those in PipelineIn, PipelineWayIn, or Discovery Center due to the trail paralleling a lovely creek, and due to easy viewing afforded by less vegetation along the trail and by an open understory; unlike Pipeline Road, no vehicle traffic is permitted.

-For the time being, we're sticking with birding mostly in the Pipeline Road area and nearby hotspots.
-So the only decision you need to make ahead of time is whether you'd like to bird (1) the Pipeline Road Area, (2) Discovery Center, or (3) Plantation Road.
-Generally: (1) Pipeline Road Area provides the most habitats and, therefore, the most species; (2) Discovery Center offers birds and big views from a tower, birds by a private lake, and hummingbird feeders; (3) Plantation Road is a more-open understory rainforest with easy viewing of a good number of birds.
+In the Pipeline Road area, there are three great places to bird: (1) Pipeline Road, (2) Discovery Center, or (3) Plantation Road.
+Generally: (1) Pipeline Road Area provides the most habitats and, therefore, the most species; (2) Discovery Center offers birds and big views from a tower, birds by a private lake, and hummingbird feeders; (3) Plantation Road has more open understory with easy viewing of a good number of birds.
 Within the Pipeline Road area, there are some other choices to make, as described below.

 Photos, here by permission, were taken while birding with Kent Livezey: female Green-and-Rufous Kingfisher (Sang Peiris) and male White-whiskered Puffbird (Mario Olteanu).
 Website by Kent Livezey.